 The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Legionnaires’ disease lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 Free Case Evaluation: Again, if you developed Legionnaires’ disease, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit and we can help.
+You may be entitled to compensation by filing a lawsuit and we can help.